Runcorn: Westminster representation

+Runcorn is in the Runcorn and Helsby constituency for representation in the House of Commons.
+The seat was held by Mike Amesbury of the Labour Party from its creation for the 2024 general election.
+It changed hands when Sarah Pochin of Reform UK won the 2025 by-election triggered by Amesbury's resignation after his conviction for assault.

-The western area of the town is in the Halton constituency and the eastern part in the Weaver Vale constituency.
-Since the 1997 general election, the Member of Parliament (MP) for the Halton constituency has been Derek Twigg of the Labour Party.
-Weaver Vale is a marginal seat and has switched parties several times since its creation in 1997.
+From 1997 to 2024, Runcorn was split between the two constituencies of Weaver Vale and Halton.
+Prior to their abolition, those seats were held by Mike Amesbury and Derek Twigg respectively, both of the Labour Party.
+While Halton was a safe Labour seat since its creation in 1983, Weaver Vale was a marginal seat and switched between the Labour and Conservative parties several times since its creation in 1997.

 Before the Reform Act 1832, Runcorn was in the constituency of Cheshire which was represented by two Members of Parliament.
 Following the Reform Act, the town was placed in the North Cheshire constituency and from 1868 in the Mid Cheshire constituency.
 From 1885 to 1950 the town was in the constituency of Northwich.
 The constituency of Runcorn was created by a 1948 Act of Parliament and Dennis Vosper was the first to be elected to the seat in 1950.
 In 1964, he was succeeded by Mark Carlisle who held the seat until the constituency of Runcorn was abolished in 1983 and split between the constituencies of Halton and Warrington South.